heldersepu/Swagger-Net/README.md

 Seamlessly add [Swagger](http://swagger.io/) to WebApi projects!
 Combines ApiExplorer and Swagger/swagger-ui(3.x) to provide a rich discovery, documentation and playground experience to your API consumers.

 In addition to its Swagger generator, Swagger-Net also contains an embedded version of [swagger-ui](https://github.com/swagger-api/swagger-ui) which it will automatically serve up once Swagger-Net is installed.
 This means you can complement your API with a slick discovery UI to assist consumers with their integration efforts.
-Best of all, it requires minimal coding and maintenance, allowing you to focus on building an awesome API!

 **Swagger-Net Features:**